kripod/css-shorthand-expanders/README.md

 ## Usage

-Install the library and its peer dependency with your package manager, e.g.:
+Install the library and its peer dependency with a package manager, e.g. npm:

 ```shell
 npm install css-shorthand-expanders csstype